olebole/irafdoc/doc/imutil.hselect.rst

   <!-- BeginSection: 'EXAMPLES' -->
   <p>
   1. Compute the mean exposure time for all the images in a database.
-Note that the argument <tt>"yes"</tt> is a trivial case of a general boolean expression and hence need not be quoted.
+Note that the argument <span style="font-family: monospace;">"yes"</span> is a trivial case of a general boolean expression and hence need not be quoted.
   </p>
   <p>